711, 932, 933, 950, 951, 952, 970, 971, 980, 981.

 If your received a message “sensor warning cyan” or “ink sensor warning cyan” remove cartridge from printer and then placed it back into the printer.
 You should now be able to continue and print with issues.
 If you still receive this error bring the cartridge into Printer Refillers for us to check the weight.

-Once you receive this error message it most likely cannot be fixed.
-It seems to be a very common HP error and HP has no solutions.
-You can bring your printer in to Printer Refillers.
-We offer a cleaning that has in the past fixed this error.
-For more info please contact us.
+Once you receive this error message, it most likely cannot be fixed.
+It is a very common HP error, and HP has no solutions.

 Replaced the error cartridge with the back up cartridge from your 2nd set.
 Then let the printer do its thing (this could take a few minutes).
 After this then reinstall the “damaged” cartridge.
 It should now work.
 If this does not work for you then the chip on your cartridge has most likely failed.
 You will need to purchase a new cartridge to replace the damaged one.